YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/contributing.rst

    # minimum sequence of commands
    ```

+Don't forget to mention:

-- any environment variables or command line options should also be mentioned
+- any important environment variables or command line options
 - if the problem occurs for a range of values/designs, what is that range
 - if you're using an external tool, such as ``valgrind``, to detect the issue,
   what version of that tool are you using and what options are you giving it